software-mansion/protostar/website/docs/tutorials/guides/testing.md

 #### Representing different data structures in `ret_data`

-To use `mock_call` effectively, you need to understand how Cairo data structures are represented under the hood. `Cairo-lang` operates on list of integers.
-The following examples demonstrate how each data structure is represented in Python code.
+To use `mock_call` effectively, you need to understand how Cairo data structures are represented under the hood. `Cairo-lang` operates on a list of integers.
+The following examples demonstrate how each data structure is represented in a Python code.

 ##### Felt